Orient Express (roller coaster)

 Orient Express was a steel roller coaster located at Worlds of Fun in Kansas City, Missouri.
 Introduced in 1980, the ride was manufactured by Arrow Huss and designed by Ron Toomer.
-It was replaced in 2004 by Spinning Dragons, a Gerstlauer spinning roller coaster.
+It was removed following the 2003 season.
 The red-orange track was located between the two entrances of the park.
 The station house was retained for use with a haunted attraction during the park's annual Halloween event.

 History

 On November 19, 1979, Worlds of Fun announced that Orient Express would be coming to the park.
 The ride officially opened on April 4, 1980.

 In 1990, Orient Express celebrated its 10th anniversary with a Coaster Mania event.
 During the celebration, visitors could receive a roller coaster guidebook with entry forms that could win them a variety of prizes including a vacation to Hawaii.

 For the 2000 season, the ride was repainted light maroon.
 It was originally painted dark maroon.

 On October 29, 2003, Worlds of Fun announced that Orient Express would be demolished.
 Demolition began in November and was completed in early 2004.
 The lead car for the no. 2 train was donated to the National Roller Coaster Museum and Archives in Plainview, Texas.